Essential Issues of the Chilean Legal System

 4. Types of Legislation

-Chile is ruled by a hierarchy of norms.
-An overall norm is the Constitution.
-Under this text, Parliament should pass the laws or statutes (Ley), with an internal hierarchy: institutional act (Ley orgánica constitucional), special act (Ley de quorum calificado), ordinary act (Ley ordinaria) due of quorum of approval and depending of matter.
 Within the ordinary act or ordinary law, you have to consider Decree Law (Decreto Ley), “Decreto con Fuerza de Ley” or “D.F.L.” (delegated law) and Ordinary Law, all of which are of equal hierarchy.
 The above-mentioned legislative initiatives, in the order they have been described, establish the hierarchical principle.

 4.1.
 Ordinary Laws

 Ordinary Laws (Ley ordinaria) are common laws, in the essential meaning of the word.
 They are laws originating from the legislative branch, in the exercise of its primary legislating function.
 They deal with specific subjects, except those which will be specifically dealt with by the President.
-Approval requires one reading in each house of the National Congress, with the vote of a simple majority of the presents members, and sanction by the President of the Republic.
+Approval requires one reading in each house of the National Congress, with the vote of a simple majority of the present members, and sanction by the President of the Republic.

 The Congress has a residual power to enact law only in specific matters, which is nevertheless very general and comprehensive.
 Certain matters should only be regulated by law, like human rights, taxes, matter subject to actual codes, etc. Bills about specific issues, like taxation, can be initiated for the President of the Republic only in the Chamber of Deputies.